LiberationFrequency/BazzArch/README.md

 SimpleScreenRecorder can handle Jack for audio.

+# CPU-Performance
+Because this master tree of the live session is more than just an effect unit, I integrate a switch to qjackctl, so the machine runs only with full power, if Jack is running, otherwise it scales the cpu power.
+It only works with qjackctl at the moment, it executes "sudo cpupower ..." on start and end.
+That's ugly, but it does the job well.

+     % watch grep \"cpu MHz\" /proc/cpuinfo

+     % cpupower frequency-info

+     % cpupower frequency-set -g performance
+ondemand

+not integrated:
+conservative
+powersave

+# Calibre Ebook managment
+* Version 2.57 available
+* The window frame is set unfavorably.
+Press ALT and you can move the position with the mouse.

 ----------------------------------------------------------------

 ## Convert a png to the properties that supported by syslinux (optional)
      % convert -resize 640x480 -depth 16 -colors 65536 mynew.png splash.png

+### Tips & and tricks
+Take a screenshot with

+     % import name.png

+or from the root window:

+     % import -windows root name.png

+or time-delayed (10 seconds):

+     % sleep10; import